slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On starting and timing

-Just start.<br>
+Just start.
-You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.<br>
+You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.
 Stop preparing and start doing.
 You can learn while you do it.

 <!--